skoolkid/skoolkit/sphinx/source/man/trace.py.rst

   be used multiple times.

 --rom `FILE`
   Patch in a ROM at address 0 from this file.
-By default the 48K ZX Spectrum ROM is used.

 -s, --start `ADDR`
   Start execution at this address. `ADDR` must be a decimal number, or a